onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-1.md

 2. Create an NFT object and store it in your account storage.
 3. Create an NFT collection object to store multiple NFTs in your account.
 4. Create an `NFTMinter` and use it to mint an NFT.
-5. Create references to your collection that others can use to send you tokens.
+5. Create capabilities to your collection that others can use to send you tokens.
 6. Set up another account the same way.
 7. Transfer an NFT from one account to another.
 8. Use a script to see what NFTs are stored in each account's collection.